songjuncao/selected_papers_of_speech/LLM/LLM_voice.md

 - Language-Codec: Reducing the Gaps Between Discrete Codec Representation and Speech Language Models
 - ScoreDec: A Phase-preserving High-Fidelity Audio Codec with A Generalized Score-based Diffusion Post-filter
 ## other
+- SpeechGuard: Exploring the Adversarial Robustness of Multimodal Large Language Models
 - What Do Language Models Hear?
 Probing for Auditory Representations in Language Models
 - PAM: Prompting Audio-Language Models for Audio Quality Assessment